ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 `avgFramesPerSec` is derived and read by nothing in this category (`DecoderPerformanceDetector`, in Pipeline Disruption, uses it as a fallback);
-`ChoppyVideoDetector` uses the EWMA instead.
-Two smoothings of one signal, one of them unused here, is worth knowing about before adding a third.
+`InboundVideoFlowStateDetector` counts freezes instead.
+Two readings of one signal, one of them unused here, is worth knowing about before adding a third.

 ### Duration is stats time